Register to Vote

 With any change of address from one Habersham County location to another, our office notifies the voter of a precinct change by mailing a new registration card.
 If the voter has moved to another county in Georgia, we send him/her a letter and a new registration application to fill out and return to the Registrar's office in the county where he/she lives.
 A voter who moves out of state is also notified but is not sent a new application.

-For more information on voting and voting registration, visit the Georgia Secretary of State's website.
+For more information on voting and voter registration, visit the Georgia Secretary of State's website.